Advanced Yoga Practices

 mudras and pranayama methods work in the nasal passages and sinuses also,

 simplest way to begin to do jala neti is with a neti

 pot, which is like a small teapot with a spout that fits comfortably

 into the nostril.
 It is easily obtained through any yoga supply store.
 With

-appropriately mixed salty water in the neti pot and the spout inserted in one nostril with
+appropriately mixed salty water in the neti pot and the spout inserted in

-passage, over the back edge of the nasal septum (the divider between left
+through the nasal passage, over the back edge of the nasal septum (the

-nostril.
+other nostril.
 The order does not matter.
 As long as the head is tipped

 forward during this procedure, no water will find its way into the throat.
 A

 little might spill over into the mouth, and that can be easily expelled

 them.
 Once both nostrils have received and emptied the neti pot, and have